ADCprimal-logic/primal_c2c/README.md

 To get setup for this project you will need to set up a handful of things.

-1. A Supabase.io account.
-Once set up use the DB url (starts with postgres://) which can be found in the settings
+1. Set up the .env as shown in the example below.
-2. Once you have clone the repository, either run npm install or yarn to add all the dependencies
+2. Run `yarn install` to install all the dependancies from package.json
-3. You will need to set up a cookie secret as well
+3. Run `yarn dev` to initialize the project so it can be built and ran locally

-To run the project run 'yarn dev'.
-This gives you a http://localhost:3000 url which would prompt our NuxtJS Front-End with http://localhost:3000/admin acting as our Administrative Backend
+Once run you will have a http://localhost:3000 url which would prompt our NuxtJS Front-End with http://localhost:3000/admin acting as our Administrative KeystoneJS Backend

 ## NOTICE: